-Colombia’s Murdered Leaders Called Criminals By Duque Ally
+Colombia’s Murdered Leaders Called Criminals by Duque Ally

 40% of Young People in Colombia Have Experienced Abuse: Report

+The comments come as protests are planned in 58 cities around the world, against the mass killing of Colombia’s social activists.

-Luis Guillermo Echeverri ran right-wing President Duque’s successful 2018 campaign, he spoke to Blu Radio on Wednesday saying, without evidence, that activists are killed because they’re criminals;
+Luis Guillermo Echeverri ran the 2018 campaign for right-wing President Duque’s and spoke to Blu Radio on Wednesday, saying without evidence activists are killed because they’re criminals.

 “The thing with social leaders is very relative.
 There are good ones and there are others who die because of scores settled between them, for messing with the wrong things and [they are murdered] generally by people who are violent and it’s the people who have been armed in this country, more than anything, those who have been involved in drug trafficking.”